santosfamilyfoundation/SantosInstallation/README.md

 1. Install [SantosGUI](https://github.com/santosfamilyfoundation/SantosGUIs) onto your local machine.
 Instructions for installing the front end is located in the [SantosGUI repository](https://github.com/santosfamilyfoundation/SantosGUI).
 2. Download Vagrant from its [downloads page](https://www.vagrantup.com/downloads.html).
-3. Clone this repo, [SantosInstallation](https://github.com/santosfamilyfoundation/SantosInstallation), which contains configuration files for Vagrant (auth.py, install.sh, Vagrantfile.LOCAL, Vagrantfile.AWS).
+3. Clone this repo, [SantosInstallation](https://github.com/santosfamilyfoundation/SantosInstallation), which contains configuration files for Vagrant (Vagrantfile and install.sh).
 4. Decide if your SantosPlatform will operate on a local machine, or on remote servers.

 ### 4a: Local installation (for testing and development)
-First, rename `Vagrantfile.LOCAL` to `Vagrantfile`.
 In the directory where SantosInstallation was cloned, run `vagrant up` to begin the install process.
 This step takes about 10 minutes to complete.
 Verify installation with `vagrant ssh` and opening a python shell.
 Here, try `import storage`.

 ```